Other case studies

 - Eyelid Surgery Before And After photos (23)

-Patients who have browsed some of the before and after photos on the Dr Lanzer website have already noticed the dramatic results a blepharoplasty can deliver.
-The same applies to the patient in this case study, where the patient took advantage of a blepharoplasty to reduce visible signs of ageing.
-To learn more about case study 5, and blepharoplasty in general, please read the information provided by the Dr Lanzer Clinic below.
+Patients who have browsed the eyelid surgery recovery photos on the Dr Lanzer website have already noticed the dramatic results a blepharoplasty can deliver.
+The same applies to the patient in the eyelid surgery recovery photos of this case study, where the patient took advantage of a blepharoplasty to reduce visible signs of ageing.
+To learn more about these eyelid surgery recovery photos, and blepharoplasty in general, please read the information provided by The Dr Lanzer Clinic below.

-Which Facelift Treatment Did Dr Lanzer Correct the Problem?
+Which Facelift Treatment Did Dr Lanzer Use To Correct The Problem?

 Dr Lanzer executed an upper blepharoplasty, which entailed the removal of excess skin via specialised laser.
 The patient in question obtained an amazing result from the procedure.
 The excess skin causing the aged appearance was completely removed and the patient maintained a natural yet rejuvenated appearance.